(Pocket-lint) - With Windows 95 at 25 years old, we look back at the complete history of Microsoft Windows.

-(Pocket-lint) - If a rose by any other name would have smelled as sweet then we'd all be enjoying Interlace Manager every time we turned on our computers.
-That was how it all began for Microsoft's project in 1981 when Windows was first under development.
+But Windows wasn't always known as Windows.
+If a rose by any other name would have smelled as sweet then we'd all be using Interlace Manager every time we turned on our computers.
+That was how it all began for Microsoft's project in 1981 when what became Windows was first under development.

-Fortunately, by the time Windows 1.0 was released in 1985 someone clever soul had thought a slightly more consumer-focused name might be better.
+Fortunately, by the time Windows 1.0 was released in 1985 some clever soul thought a slightly more consumer-focused name might be better.
 They were right.
 And the rest, as they say, is history.

 Windows 1.0 (1985)